acousticrobot/web-16/_pages/toki-pona/lesson-10.md

 {% include image_dictionary.html definitions=page.sin_versions %}

-I didn't want to distract from the last lesson when learning how to work with syllables, but do take note of the two versions of _i_ within the glyphs above.
-The syllabary presents the simplified version but both are used interchangeably.
+Do take note of the two variations of _i_ within the glyphs above, and remember from lesson 2 that the syllabary presents the simplified version, but both are used interchangeably both in the glyph as well as the syllable.
 Your choice will most likely be determined by how small of a space you are trying to fit it into.

 The other think to note about _sin_ is that is has a preferred orientation, something that we referred to as a short glyph in [lesson 5](/toki-pona/lesson-5/).
 As sin is mostly used as a modifier, this again you will find comes in quite handy.